Skip to main content

 Developing data pipelines has never been easier than when using the Astro Cloud IDE.

-The Astro Cloud IDE automatically generates DAGs based on configurations you set in its visual interface.
-Using the Astro Cloud IDE, you can create a complete data pipeline of Python and SQL tasks without setting dependencies or connections in code.
+The Astro Cloud IDE automatically generates DAGs based on configurations you set in its notebook-style visual interface.
+Using the Astro Cloud IDE, you can create a complete data pipeline using Python, SQL, existing Airflow operators from over 100 providers, or custom cells without setting dependencies or connections in code.

-This tutorial is for Astro customers who want to create their first simple ML pipeline in the Astro Cloud IDE.
-To explore Astro Cloud IDE functionality, you will create a pipeline that runs a random forest model to predict dog breed intelligence, then schedule and deploy the pipeline on Airflow.
+This tutorial is for Astro customers who want to create their first simple ML pipeline in the Astro Cloud IDE using Python and SQL.
+To explore Astro Cloud IDE functionality, you will create a pipeline that runs a random forest model to predict dog breed intelligence, then schedule and deploy the pipeline to Astro.

 After you complete this tutorial, you'll be able to: